Hike at a Glance

 Need a rental car to get you to the hike?
 Find one here.

-Closest towns to this walk: Barwite, Bonnie Doon, Goughs Bay, Jamieson, Kevington, Macs Cove, Maindample, Mansfield, Merrijig, Merton, Mount Buller, Mount Buller Alpine Resort, Sawmill Settlement, Tolmie
+Nearby towns: Barwite, Bonnie Doon, Goughs Bay, Jamieson, Kevington, Macs Cove, Maindample, Mansfield, Merrijig, Merton, Mount Buller, Mount Buller Alpine Resort, Sawmill Settlement, Tolmie

 About the region